 With the increasing spread of the pandemic and the complex global crisis due to COVID-19, UNICEF requires, now more than ever, flexible and timely funding so that we can be allocated quickly to where it is most needed.
 In this regard, UNICEF is grateful to resource partners such as DFID, Germany, the Central Emergency Relief Fund, the US Fund for UNICEF, the COVID-19 Solidarity Recovery Fund, Denmark, the Japan Committee for UNICEF, Sweden, Australia and private sector, which have contributed in flexible or softly earmarked funding towards the COVID-19 response.

 UNICEF works with experts in its headquarters and regional offices, to prioritize these flexible funds for the COVID-19 response in real time to where the needs are most acute.
 Factors include: high rates of transmission/cases or high risk due to contextual factors, including high density urban slums, and presence of highly vulnerable populations (e.g. refugees, migrants, internally displaced persons); countries with weak health systems; available funding including funding in the pipeline; and assessment of the capacity of the government and/or partners to respond to the crisis.

-In addition to funds received, UNICEF has approximately US$261.8 million in firm commitments from, and partnerships with, public and private sector actors, including Germany, the EU, the UK, the United States, and the World Bank, as well as Bayer Brazil, G. Barrie Landry, Gamers Without Borders, Pampers France, Pandora and the Stavros Niarchos Foundation.
+In addition to funds received, UNICEF has approximately US$247.1 million in firm commitments from, and partnerships with, public and private sector actors, including Canada, the EU, Germany, the UK, World Bank, as well as Bayer Brazil, G. Barrie Landry, Gamers Without Borders, Pampers France, Pandora and the Stavros Niarchos Foundation.

 With this generous support and timely funding, UNICEF staff members worldwide are working around the clock to: